softwarecrash/Solar2MQTT/README.md

 **UART1:** Used for debugging only.
 Just connect another serie adaptor to TX.

-**I2C:** Kept open for optional accessories

-**GPIO:** Button on GPIO0, changes wifi mode, also used for programming when DTR pin isn't available.
+**GPIO:** NOT IN USE Button on GPIO0, changes wifi mode, also used for programming when DTR pin isn't available.

-**GPIO:** N/A

-**POWER:** Inverter has +12V on pin 4 or 7 depending on the model.
-I used a cheapo DC-DC converter module to bring this down to ~5V, then a 1117-3.3V linear regulator to provide 3.3V.
-It draws about half a watt while the WiFi is connected.

-**WIFI:** EDIT THIS...
-ITS NOT COMPLETE ---- The logger defaults to AP mode with the ssid 'Setup'.
-Connect to 192.168.4.1/wifi to setup the access point to connect to.
-You'll be given a list of APs in range to connect to.
-Select the AP, enter the password, then click submit to connect.
-The AP will be stored and the logger will connect automatically on next boot.
+**POWER:** Using a DC/DC or USB power currently.
+My gear dont have any power on the serial port

+**WIFI:** The system defaults to AP mode on first setup.
+Surf to "SetSol" AP and then surf to http://192.168.4.1/ On this page configure WIFI and MQTT.
+Then you need to reboot the device either by the reboot botton or hard reboot.
+No changes are applied properly before reboot

 # Parts required to build one

 Most of the parts can be bought as modules, it's usually cheaper that way.

-Approximate prices found on aliexpress
+Approximate prices found on Ebay
-- ESP-07 or ESP-13 module with breakout adapter board ($3.00)
+- ESP8266 - Wemos D1 Mini - https://ebay.to/3660Nsy - ($2.66)
-- MAX3232 module ($0.50) - it's just a max3232 with 5 capacitors on a tiny little board
+- MAX3232 module ($0.70) - it's just a max3232 with 5 capacitors on a tiny little board  - https://ebay.to/3la4G45
-- DC-DC buck module ($1.00) - 12v down to 5v
+- DC-DC buck module ($1.50) - 12-80v down to 5v https://ebay.to/3lbf3V7
-- AMS1117-3.3V ($1.00) - Or any 3.3V regulator
-- USB-TTL serial module ($1.50) - Make sure it has RTS and DTR outputs
-- RJ45 socket with LEDs ($0.50) - The leds are for status etc.
+- LEDs ($0.50) - The leds are for status etc
-- Tact switch ($0.00) - I'm sure you have an old button lying around.

-Total cost: $7.50
+Total cost: $5

+Links above are affiliated and give me a tiny commission if used.